-For a quiver $Q$ of type A, any path can be naturally viewed as a sequence of vertices in which their order is determined by $s(\alpha) \prec t(\alpha)$ for every arrow $\alpha$ in the path.
+For a quiver $Q$ of type A, any path can be naturally viewed as a sequence of vertices, where the order is determined by $s(\alpha) \prec t(\alpha)$ for every arrow $\alpha$ in the path.
 In quiver $Q$ we denote the maximal paths from right to left by $L_1,L_2,\cdots,L_l$ and the maximal paths from left to right by $R_1,R_2,\cdots,R_r$(the subscripts are always counted from left).
-We can also obtain the start and target vertices of a path $P$ by using the notations $s(P)$ and $t(P)$ respectively.
+The start and target vertices of a path $P$ can be obtained using the notations $s(P)$ and $t(P)$, respectively.